istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 passthrough cluster.

 - **Added** support for Envoy's zone-aware load balancing via a new `zoneAwareLbSetting` field on `DestinationRule.TrafficPolicy.LoadBalancerSettings` and `MeshConfig`.
 When enabled, Envoy automatically routes traffic to endpoints in the same availability zone as the downstream proxy, spilling over to other zones only when local capacity is insufficient.
 This differs from the existing `localityLbSetting` in that zone-level routing is handled automatically by Envoy using the proxy's zone distribution, rather than through static percentages.
   Cross-region failover ordering can be configured via the `failover` field, and label-based priority tiers can be layered on top via `failoverPriority`.
 Zone-aware load balancing requires `ISTIO_META_ENABLE_SELF_DISCOVERY: "true"` in `meshConfig.defaultConfig.proxyMetadata` to inject the self-discovery `local_cluster` into sidecar bootstraps.
-It is not supported in Ambient, only Sidecar mode.
+It is supported in sidecar mode only, and is not supported in ambient mode.
   ([reference](/docs/reference/config/networking/destination-rule/#ZoneAwareLoadBalancerSetting))([reference](/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig))

-- **Enabled** Sending unhealthy endpoints by default unless `OutlierDetection.minHealthPercent` is being configured, can be disabled by setting `PILOT_AUTO_SEND_UNHEALTHY_ENDPOINTS` to `false`.
+- **Enabled** sending unhealthy endpoints by default unless `OutlierDetection.minHealthPercent` is configured.
+  This can be disabled by setting `PILOT_AUTO_SEND_UNHEALTHY_ENDPOINTS` to `false`.

-- **Fixed** on Gateway API, implement BackendTLSPolicyConflictResolution.
+- **Fixed** Gateway API handling to implement `BackendTLSPolicy` conflict resolution.
   ([Issue #57817](https://github.com/istio/istio/issues/57817))

 - **Fixed** a bug where inbound clusters were missing for proxies that reconnected to a new istiod